 Making Strides in Childhood Cancer Research

-The interdisciplinary group of scientists and physicians at the Children’s Medical Center Research Institute at UT Southwestern (CRI) has made significant strides in childhood cancer research including:
+The interdisciplinary group of scientists and physicians at the Children’s Medical Center Research Institute at UT Southwestern (CRI) have made significant strides in childhood cancer research.